 Many tools and techniques are available for evaluating a job seeker’s occupational skills, aptitudes, achievement levels, and interests.
 Testing is a valuable service available to employers as needed or requested (for example, when making employment decisions such as hiring, promotion, referral, and retention).

-It is recommended that TWC and Boards direct Workforce Solutions Office staff to do the following:
+It is recommended that Boards direct Workforce Solutions Office staff to do the following:

 Only use test instruments for job selection and referral purposes that meet EEOC’s Uniform Guidelines on Employee Selection Procedures (41 CFR Part 60-3)